aneeshakut/Weather-App/README.md

 <b><i>WeatherApp</i></b>
 <br>
-Source code of WeatherApp which displays current-time weather conditions of your city of choice using fetch API ,namely
+Source code of WeatherApp which displays real-time weather conditions of your city of choice using fetch API ,namely
 <br>
 1)Temperature in degree celsius
 <br>